 Sleep deprivation is a common state in this day and age, as most adults and teens have become accustomed to reducing their hours of sleep hoping to get more done during the day.
-At Caring Support we know this is especially true for students and parents, but none of them lose more sleep than people in careers like caregiving and healthcare services in general.
+We know this is especially true for students and parents, but none of them lose more sleep than people in careers like caregiving and healthcare services in general.

 Full-time and overnight caregivers are required to be hypervigilant almost all the time, which causes them to over-stress and keeps them from getting adequate sleep on a regular basis.
 Even though many of them are constantly advised by family, friends, and colleagues to take better care of themselves and sleep more, they usually ignore these well-meaning recommendations, mostly because they feel that there is no realistic way to achieve this.